KlenM/Manuscript-PhD-thesis/2_background/2_2_rand_func.md

-# Preliminaries on random functions theory
+## Preliminaries on random functions theory

+> - One support point for a dedicated section is to add a bit of math vibe to the thesis
+> - Also, in the case of including of random processes paper - here is the place for background

 When studying light propagation through random media, it is essential to introduce the minimal framework of random functions.
 In our problem, randomness enters through spatial variations of the refractive index, which in turn induces randomness in most derived quantities like beam properties at the aperture plane or the transmittance values.
 By treating these quantities as random functions, we can systematically describe their statistical properties, characterize correlations, study ergodicity property markov property, etc.

 Let's consider a function $\xi$ of two parameters: